mdyousufreja/nosql-challenge_reja/README.md

 Used the following questions to explore the database, and find the answers, so I can provide them to the magazine editors.

 Unless otherwise stated, for each question:

+- Used count_documents to display the number of documents contained in the result.

+- Displayed the first document in the results using pprint.

+- Converted the result to a Pandas DataFrame, printed the number of rows in the DataFrame, and displayed the first 10 rows.